Ahmad Dixon: Minnesota Vikings (first stint)

 The Minnesota Vikings signed him to their practice squad on September 3, 2014.

 Chicago Bears

 The Chicago Bears signed him from the Vikings practice squad on September 8, 2014.
 He was released on November 18, to make room for Marc Mariani, after registering four special teams tackles and a fumble recovery in five games.

 Miami Dolphins

 On November 25, 2014, he was signed by the Miami Dolphins to their practice squad.
 He was cut on December second, to make room for linebacker Jake Knott.

 Minnesota Vikings (second stint)

-On December 6, 2014, he was signed to the Minnesota Vikings practice squad.
+On December 6, 2014, he was signed to the Vikings practice squad.
 On December 17, he was promoted to the active roster, filling the spot vacated after offensive tackle J'Marcus Webb was waived.
 He was released on May 7, 2015.

 Edmonton Eskimos (first stint)

 Dixon signed with the Edmonton Eskimos of the Canadian Football League on December 9, 2016.
 He was released on May 1, 2017, but was re-signed on June 5.
 He was released again on June 17.
 On September 12, he was added to the practice roster, and promoted to the active roster on September 15.
 He appeared in one game before being released on September 21.